 This instruction set is to help program the microcontroller for the delivery mechanism that it required, it is presented in list form and should be performed in order.
 This list should be updated as the project progresses

-Before programming the STM make sure all the voltage levels on the terminals are correct and the PCB has been assembled correctly.
+Before programming the STM make sure all the voltage levels on and the inals are correct and the PCB has been assembled correctly.

 Open EMBlocks.